spress/spress.yosymfony.com/src/content/posts/2014-05-11-new-in-spress-1-1-io-api.md

 ---
 layout: blog/post
-title: New in Spress 1.1: IO API
+title: 'New in Spress 1.1: IO API'
 description: With the IO API your plugins can to interact with users
 categories: [news]
 tags: ['1.1', 'io api']